-Uber narrows loss but still a long way from profitability
+Uber narrows loss but is a long way from finding profit

-SAN FRANCISCO (Reuters) - Uber Technologies Inc said on Wednesday it had narrowed losses from a year earlier, although the ride-hailing company is still a long way from proving it can be a profitable business even as it gears up to go public in 2019.
+SAN FRANCISCO (Reuters) - Uber Technologies Inc [UBER.UL] said on Wednesday it narrowed its quarterly losses from a year earlier, although the ride-hailing company is still a long way from proving it can be profitable as it gears up to go public in 2019.

-Under the leadership of Dara Khosrowshahi, who became chief executive in September, Uber has juggled investing in new markets while retreating from others where it was losing millions of dollars, while also building up services like food delivery as it seeks new revenue outside its core ride-hailing business.
+Under the leadership of Dara Khosrowshahi, who became chief executive in September, Uber has juggled investing in new markets while retreating from others where it was losing millions of dollars.
+It is building up services like food delivery and freight hauling as it seeks new revenue, and possibly a path to profitability, outside its core business.

 Uber’s net loss narrowed to $891 million in its second quarter ending June 30 from $1.1 billion a year earlier.
 Its adjusted loss before interest, taxes, depreciation and amortization was $614 million, down from $773 million a year earlier.